VIDEO BASED DETECTION OF EPILEPTIC SEIZURES USING A THREE-DIMENSIONAL CONVOLUTIONAL NEURAL NETWORK

 Significance

-Our model demonstrates high performance in detection of epileptic seizures from video data using spatiotemporal 3D-CNN models and outperforms prior similar models identified in the literature.
+Our model demonstrates high performance in the detection of epileptic seizures from video data using a fine-tuned I3D model and outperforms prior similar models identified in the literature.
 This study provides a foundation for future work in real-time EMU seizure monitoring and possibly for reliable and cost-effective at-home detection of tonic-clonic seizures.

 KEY POINTS